Do you have unwanted or expired medication in your home?

 |Scratch out the patient's name||Add liquid, sawdust or spices to destroy the product||Seal container with strong tape||Hide it in a non-transparent container or bag||Throw it away as close to trash pick-up as possible|

-These guidelines follow the current recommendation by the Minnesota Pollution Control Agency.
+These guidelines follow the current recommendation of the Minnesota Pollution Control Agency.

 The WLSSD Household Hazardous Waste Facility can ONLY accept medications at the special one-day collection events due to US drug laws.